-OCO-3 will not be measuring CO2 directly; but actually, the intensity of the sunlight reflected from the presence of CO2 in a column of air.
+OCO-3 does not measure CO2 directly; but actually, the intensity of the sunlight reflected from the presence of CO2 in a column of air.
 This measurement is unique like a fingerprint, and can be used for identification.
-The OCO-3 instrument (like the current OCO-2 instrument) will use a diffraction grating (like the back of a compact disk) to separate the incoming sunlight into a spectrum of multiple component colors.
+The OCO-3 instrument (like the current OCO-2 instrument) uses a diffraction grating (like the back of a compact disk) to separate the incoming sunlight into a spectrum of multiple component colors.

 The instrument measures the intensity of three relatively small wavelength bands (Weak CO2, Strong CO2 and Oxygen O2) from the spectrum, each specific to one of the three spectrometers.
 The absorption levels will indicate the presence of the different gases.
 By simultaneously measuring the gases over the same location and over time, OCO-2 will be able to track the changes over the surface over time.

 The OCO-3 spectrometers measures sunlight reflected off the Earth's surface.
 The sunlight rays entering the spectrometers will pass through the atmosphere twice - once as they travel from the Sun to the Earth, and then again as they bounce off from the Earth's surface to the OCO-3 instrument.
 Carbon dioxide and molecular oxygen molecules in the atmosphere absorb light energy at very specific colors or wavelengths.

 The OCO-3 instrument uses diffraction grating to separate the inbound light energy into a spectrum of multiple component colors.
 The reflection gratings used in the OCO-3 spectrometers will consist of a very regularly-spaced series of grooves that lie on a very flat surface.